We all know that stress is the silent killer.

 This is especially true for your carb intake, as your body is less adapted to eat carbs if you’ve been avoiding them for some time.
 Raise them to help reduce stress, but do so gradually.

 Personally, I find that weight loss is completely effortless when my temperature is high.
 But it’s next to impossible in a low temperature state, under chronic stress.

 Our bodies have adapted to handle stresses like escaping danger and dealing with famines, but not to the constant barrage of stress in our modern lives.

 This same stress system that helped us survive in the wild is now tearing us down.
 We allow ourselves to be chronically exposed to stresses from the environment, our food, our actions, our friends and family, even our own minds.

 It’s become so common that we’ve gotten used to living in this stressed state, as our bodies are continuing to be torn down.
 That’s why these signs of hidden stress are so important.

 - Dysregulated Sleep

-The more aware of them you can become, the more power you have to stop them and fix the problem before it gets worse.
+If you can be more aware of the signs, you can stop them and fix the problem before it gets worse.